AshishBamba05/CSE15L---Lab-1/lab_rep_1.md

 1.)
 NO ARGUMENTS (cd, ls, cat)

-When we pass in no argument for the cd command, the directory doesn't change, and hence, nothing is printed (NO ERROR!)
+When we pass in no argument for the cd command, it exists outs of all the sub-directories and ends up in the main directory.
+In this case, we are already in the main home directory and so nothing changes, and hence, nothing is printed (NO ERROR!)

 ![Image](cd_blankargs)